modin-project/modin/docs/installation.rst

 .. code-block:: bash

-  pip install "modin[dask]" # If you want to use the Dask backend
+  pip install "modin[dask]" # If you want to use the Dask execution engine

 Installing with conda
 ---------------------